James-Chapman/SingleLog/README.md

 # SingleLog
 ## Description

 SingleLog is a header only **C++14** singleton logging library.
 It's fast, convenient, compiles on Windows and Linux, and does what it says on the tin.

-The example is C++20 and will build with **scons**.
+The provided example is C++20 and can be built with with the provided build script `build.py`.
+Simply run `python3 build`.

 ## Example